ogobrecht/console/README.md

 - Download the [latest
   version](https://github.com/ogobrecht/oracle-instrumentation-console/releases/latest)
   and unzip it or clone the repository
-- Go into the projects subdirectory install and use SQL*Plus (or another tool which can run SQL scripts)
+- Go into the project subdirectory named install and use SQL*Plus (or another tool which can run SQL scripts)

 The installation itself is splitted into two mandatory and two optional steps: